time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 The mapping configuration process addresses several scenarios of different complexity:

--  Define new  names for the base groups so that the transcription is closer to the original source
+1. Define new  names for the base groups so that the vocabulary of the transcription is closer to the original source
 	- e.g. `baptims` instead of `act`, `father` and `mother` instead of `person` or `land` instead of `object`
-- Define which groups can appear inside other groups.
+2. Define which groups can appear inside other groups.
 	- e.g the group "baptism" can only contain groups named `child, father, mother, godfather, godmother`.
-- Define new names for the builtin elements of the groups
+3. Define new names for the builtin elements of the groups
 	- e.g. `nome` instead of `name` and `dia, mês, ano` instead of `day, month, year`.
--   Define new groups that extend the existing groups by adding different elements, and so require also new database tables to store that information
+4. Define new groups that extend the existing groups by adding different elements, and so require also new database tables to store that information
 	- e.g. a group "baptism" extends "act" adding the element "date-of-birth".

--  If there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
+5. If there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
     -   e.g. the element `sex` can be inferred if groups such as `father` and `mother` are used instead of `person`